-Applicants for the master's programs are required to have a bachelor's degree or its equivalent from an accredited college or university.
-Applicants under the age of 25 who do not have a college degree cannot be admitted to the Seminary.
+Applicants for the master's programs are required to have a bachelor's degree or its equivalent from a regionally accredited college or university or they must be 25 years old or older and have a high school diploma or its equivalent.
+Applicants under the age of 25 who do not have a college degree cannot be admitted to the seminary.
 This rule may be waived for the spouse of a full-time degree student.
-Only under unusual circumstances will students be admitted to study a Seminary master's degree before completing their college degree.
+Only under unusual circumstances will students be admitted to study a seminary master's degree before completing their college degree.
 In these cases, the student should lack no more than six (6) semester hours of college work toward a degree.
-When application is made for admission to the Seminary, the student will present an approved plan for completing all college work and must complete this work before beginning his or her second year in Seminary.
+When application is made for admission to the seminary, the student will present an approved plan for completing all college work and must complete this work before beginning his or her second year in seminary.

-If English is not the applicant's first language, he or she must submit an official Test of English as a Foreign Language (TOEFL) score of 80 (iBT) or 550 (paper-based).
+If English is not the applicant's first language, he or she must submit an official Test of English as a Foreign Language (TOEFL) score of 80 (iBT) or 550 (paper-based) for masters level studies.
 The TOEFL score is required, regardless of the medium or amount of previous instruction in English.
 An exemption may be granted if the applicant has completed an acceptable degree from an accredited institution where the instruction was in English.

 In cases where an applicant has been recently divorced or legally separated, the applicant must wait one full year from when the divorce or separation is legally finalized before applying for admission to Golden Gate Seminary.
 Unless previously enrolled in Contextualized Leadership Development (CLD) while in prison, an applicant who has been incarcerated must wait a minimum of one year from the date of official release before applying for admission.

-A student entering the Seminary for the first time is required to furnish the Enrollment Services Office with the following items prior to admission:
+A student applying for a master's degree or diploma is required to furnish the Enrollment Services Office with the following items prior to admission:

-- Official transcripts from all colleges, graduate schools, and seminaries attended.
-Provisional transcripts will be accepted when the applicant is still in school.
-A transcript of a bachelor's degree from an educational institution outside the United States will need to be evaluated by a professional evaluation agency.
+Official bachelor's degree transcripts from a regionally accredited school or its equivalent.
+Official transcripts from additional colleges, graduate schools, and seminaries attended are required as well.
+A transcript of a bachelor's degree from an educational institution outside the United States will need to be evaluated by a professional evaluation agency to determine if it is equivalent to a regionally accredited U.S. bachelor's degree.
 The applicant will need to send the transcript to a professional evaluation agency such as the International Education Research Foundation, Inc. A copy of the evaluation results should be sent directly to the applicant and the Enrollment Services Office.

-- A two-page essay (embedded within the online application), answering the application questions about the applicants commitment to follow Christ and call to ministry.
+An essay (embedded within the online application), answering the questions about the applicants decision to follow Christ and call to ministry.

 A student's application is not complete until all the above requirements are met.
-When all materials, including recommendations and transcripts, have been received and evaluated, applicants will be advised regarding their acceptance, in most cases within two weeks.
+When all the above mentioned materials have been received and evaluated, applicants will be advised regarding their acceptance, in most cases within two weeks.
 The application is valid for one year.
 An applicant who does not enroll within one year will be required to submit a new application.

 Admissions materials and an online application may be found here.